cds-amal/txtx/IMPLEMENTATION_STATUS.md

 3. Making doctor rules available to both CLI and test infrastructure

 **Result**:
-- All 75 tests passing (1 ignored to demonstrate limitation)
+- All 90+ tests passing (only 2 ignored for unrelated features)
 - Clean separation of concerns
 - Extensible validation architecture
 - Comprehensive test coverage for variable resolution
+- **Full environment reference validation implemented**

 The RunbookBuilder now provides a clean API for test writing with proper validation modes, making it clear when manifest validation is active versus HCL-only validation.
 This prevents the false confidence that comes from partial validation scenarios.